josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 _Not a man_.

-Because these products really aren't so much about what you _are_, as what you _aren't_.
+Because these products aren't so much about what you _are_, as what you _aren't_.

-These products assure you, "you're not _not_ a man for buying this."
+They aren't really _for men_, as much as they are for people who fear being perceived as _not_ a man.

-This product isn't "for girls."
+"Man Cereal" is, in deliberate subtext, "Not For Girls Cereal."

 Because implicitly, the alternative to being a man is obviously _worse_.